Sangarshanan/sangarshanan.github.io/_posts/2025-12-08-from-scratch.md

 </video>

-The concept is beautifully simple: live coders perform for exactly 9 minutes, starting from a completely blank screen.
-Whatever they create in those 9 minutes—regardless of the outcome—earns them applause from the entire audience!
-This was my second FromScratch event, and I think it's become my favorite format for livecoding gatherings for several compelling reasons.
+The concept is simple, Live coders perform for exactly 9 minutes, starting from a completely blank screen.
+Whatever they create in those 9 minutes regardless of the outcome earns them applause from the entire audience!
+This was my second FromScratch event, and I think it's become my favorite format for livecoding gatherings for a lot of reasons.

 You can prepare, but you'll always end up improvising.
-In my first session, I meticulously planned my performance and rehearsed it a few times.
+In my first session, I planned my performance and rehearsed it a few times.
 However, when I stepped on stage, made a syntax error that prevented one of my loops from running.
 From that moment on, I started to improvise the rest of my set, experimenting with existing loops and making new sounds I had never rehearsed before.

 The performance is much more creative and intimate!
 You see the artist start from the blank plate, you have access nor just to their creative process, but their mistakes, their wins, their techniques, It ties you to the performance a whole lot than just running a bunch of pre written code.